 10 Ways to Improve Your Relationship This Summer

 There’s something about summer that softens things.
-The longer days, slower evenings, and a little more room to breath can create space to reconnect- not just logistically, but emotionally.
+The longer days, slower evenings, and a little more room to breath can create space to reconnect, not just logistically, but emotionally.

-Maybe it’s sitting outside after dinner, long drives with no real destination, or a little more flexibility in your schedule- but summer often gives us more opportunities to actually be together.
+Maybe it’s sitting outside after dinner, long drives with no real destination, or a little more flexibility in your schedule, but summer often gives us more opportunities to actually be together.

-A quick note: These ideas are meant for relationships that feel emotionally and physically safe.
+Disclaimer: This is for education purposes only and is not a substitute for therapy.
+These ideas are meant for relationships that feel emotionally and physically safe.
 If you’re experiencing harm, fear, or control in your relationship, the priority is your safety and support- not improving the relationship.

 1. Slow Down Enough to Actually Connect

-One of the simplest (and hardest) shifts is intentionally slowing down- lingering a little longer over morning coffee, taking an evening walk as the sun sets, or sitting outside together without distractions.
+Connecting doesn’t usually happen in the middle of rushing.
+One of the simplest (and hardest) shifts is intentionally slowing down.
+This might look like lingering a little longer over morning coffee, taking an evening walk as the sun sets, or sitting outside together without distractions.
+From an attachment perspective, these moments matter because they send the message: “You matter to me.
+I want to be with you.”

 2. Update Your Understanding of Each Other

-• What’s been stressing you out lately?
+What’s been stressing you out lately?

-• What are you looking forward to this season?
+What are you looking forward to this season?

-• What’s been on your end that we haven’t talked about?
+What’s been on your end that we haven’t talked about?

 3. Focus on the Small Positive Moments

+Healthy relationships aren’t built on grand gestures.
+They’re built on small, consistent moments of turning toward each other.
 A smile across the table.
-Grabbing iced coffee together.
+Grabbing a coffee together.
 Laughing in the car with the windows rolled down.
 A quick “thinking of you” text in the middle of the day.
+Research shows that thriving couples have a much higher ratio of positive to negative interactions.
+Summer gives you more opportunities to create those moments and lean into them

-4. Talk About Hard Things- But Gently
+4. Talk About Hard Things, But Gently

 More time together (or disrupted routines) often means more opportunities for friction.
+It’s not conflict that creates distance, it’s how we handle the conflict.

 Try softening your approach:

-• Lead with your feelings instead of criticism
+Lead with your feelings instead of criticism

-• Stay curious instead of assuming
+Stay curious instead of assuming

-• Take breaks if things escalate
+Take breaks (but make time to come back) if things escalate

-Underneath most conflict is a deeper question:
+Underneath most conflict is a deeper question: “Do I matter to you?”

-When conversations stay emotionally safe- even if it’s a harder conversation after a long, hot day- it becomes much easier to actually resolve things.
+When conversations stay emotionally safe, even if it’s a harder conversation after a long, hot day, it becomes much easier to actually resolve things.

 5. Do Something New Together

-Trying something new- whether it’s a beach day, hiking a new trail, an outdoor concert, or exploring a new restaurant- creates shared experiences and a sense of “we’re in this together.”
+Novelty matters.
+Trying something new, like a beach day, hiking a new trail, an outdoor concert, or exploring a new restaurant, can create a shared experiences and a sense of “we’re in this together.”
+It doesn’t have to be expensive or elaborate.
+What matters is stepping out of autopilot and into something new together.

 6. Name and Appreciate What’s Going Right